What is black cotton soil?

 - It has a high bearing capacity in a dry state.

-Disadvantages of black soil:
+Disadvantages of black cotton soil for construction

 - it loses its bearing capacity when it gets moist.